MicrosoftDocs/msteams-docs/msteams-platform/toolkit/install-Teams-Toolkit.md

 By default, Visual Studio Code automatically keeps Teams Toolkit up-to-date.
 If you want to install a different release version, follow the steps:

-* Select the Extensions icon from the Visual Studio Code activity bar.
+1. Select the **Extensions** icon from the Visual Studio Code activity bar.

-* Enter **Teams Toolkit**  in the search box.
+1. Enter **Teams Toolkit**  in the search box.

   :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/TeamsToolkit-search.png" alt-text="Search for Teams Toolkit.":::

+3. Select Teams Toolkit.

-* On the Teams Toolkit page, select the dropdown next to the **Uninstall** button.
+4. On the Teams Toolkit page, select the dropdown next to the **Uninstall** button.

-* Select **Install Another Version...** from the dropdown.
+5. Select **Install Another Version...** from the dropdown.

   :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/InstallAnotherVersion.png" alt-text="Select other version of VS Code.":::

-* Select the required version to install.
+6. Select the required version to install.

   :::image type="content" source="../assets/images/teams-toolkit-v2/teams toolkit fundamentals/Olderversions of VS Code.png" alt-text="Other then the latest version of VS code.":::